 Applying Directly to Carriers

 If you’re already working with an MGA or cluster, make sure that will not conflict with your appointment request.
-Then as you begin, consider these steps to help you with the process:
+Then as you begin, consider these steps to help you with the insurance agent appointment process:

 - Be sure to research each carrier thoroughly before applying.
 Look at their online reviews and determine whether or not your agency would be compatible.

 - Review all carrier requirements and make sure that you qualify before applying.
-Also be prepared to submit additional requirements such as a background check and licensing verification for yourself and your agency.
+Also, be prepared to submit additional requirements such as a background check and licensing verification for yourself and your agency.

 - Research each carrier’s A.M.
 Best Rating to find out how often they take on new agencies and whether or not you’ll have to make a minimum premium volume commitment.